Get

 As we mentioned earlier, their behavior starts to change as they age.
 This could be due in part to pain from things like arthritis, or they might not be as cuddly as they once were.

 You’ll need to respect your cat’s boundaries – if they don’t want to play or be held, let them be.
 In many cases, they just want to sleep.
-But see your vet if you suspect the behavior changes might be caused by pain.
+But see a vet if you suspect the behavior changes might be caused by pain.

 Keep Calm